iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___20.0.0/report.md

 > This is really helpful<br> :date: __2021-06-30 13:22:00__

 > Never remembers password have to reset every time<br> :date: __2021-06-29 09:02:52__

-> Doesn't go past the loading screen<br> :date: __2021-06-21 17:26:15__

-> It doesn't recognise the password anymore, even it just been reseted.
-And fingerprint scanner is not accepted.
-If is not solved quickly i will have to use another app.
-I have diabetes and i need to login often.<br> :date: __2021-06-14 14:23:41__